Vat. Ar. 1605: A Qur'anic Manuscript From 1st Century Hijra In Biblioteca Apostolica Vaticana

 It was written in italic script that was used in copying the Qur'an at that time.
 Occasional diacritical marks are observed as seen in line 9 for kha and nun.

-This manuscript, the one folio in The Nasser David Khalili Collection (Accession No. KFQ 60, published by Déroche) and a few folios in Bibliothèque Nationale, Paris (Arabe 328a) are parts of the same mushaf.
+This manuscript, the one folio in The Nasser David Khalili Collection (Accession No. KFQ 60, published by Déroche) and 56 folios in Bibliothèque Nationale, Paris (Arabe 328a) are parts of the same muṣḥaf.
 They all are dated to first century of hijra.
+It was shown by Yasin Dutton that this manuscript is written in the qiraa'aat of Ibn ʿAmir.

 Location